-Analysts expect March sales to rise 7 percent to 8 percent over a year ago by the time automakers finish reporting numbers on Friday.
+Industry analysts expect March sales to rise 7 percent to 8 percent over a year ago by the time automakers finish reporting numbers on Friday.
+That means sales are still growing despite predictions from some analysts and dealers that they will plateau this year.
 Kelley Blue Book says sales should total around 1.66 million cars and trucks, which could be the biggest number for any month since July of 2005.

 But some analysts say there are troubling signs for automakers beneath what could be record numbers.
-Spending on discounts is rising.
+Last month had two more selling days than a year ago, and spending on discounts is on the rise.
 Also increasing are low-profit sales to rental car companies, which some automakers use to boost their numbers.